reds-lab/Meta-Sift/README.md

 args=Args()
 clean_idx = meta_sift(args, dataset)
 ```
-This is a standard Meta-Sift code that can be plug into any PyTorch standard dataset.
+This is a standard Meta-Sift code block that can be plug in with any PyTorch standard dataset.
-Change the parameter in `args` and change the `dataset` as your poisoned dataset, it will return about 1000 clean sample indices from the `dataset`.
-You can use `torch.utils.data.Subset(dataset, clean_idx)` to create the baseset dataset.
+Change the parameter in `args` and change the `dataset` as your poisoned dataset and run it, the return are at least 1000 clean sample indices from the `dataset`.
+You can use `torch.utils.data.Subset(dataset, clean_idx)` to get the base set dataset after siting.